-SM automatically calculates the fuel price adjustment for most applicable pay items.
-In general, miscellaneous work items designated with a “99” item number must be calculated manually, although there are a few that are auto-generated.
+AWP automatically calculates the fuel price adjustment for all known qualifying standard pay items.
+Per Sec 109.14, non-standard pay items (generally designated with a "99" item number) do not qualify for fuel adjustment unless there is a Job Special Provision that overrides the spec and states the fuel adjustment shall apply to that item.
 Each estimate should be checked to verify that the appropriate fuel adjustments are being made either manually or auto-generated.

-A spreadsheet is available on MoDOT's V drive (V:\Forms and Spreadsheets\Fuel Adjustment Calculation.xls) to assist with any required manual calculations.
+A Fuel Adjustment Calculation spreadsheet is available for manual calculations.
 Prior to calculating the adjustment, a check must be done to verify that the unit pay item matches the unit shown in the table in Sec 109.14.
 If not, a quantity conversion must be done before calculating the adjustment.
 For example, asphalt paid by the square yard would need to be converted to tons before multiplying by the corresponding factors in the table.
-The manually calculated fuel adjustment should then be added to the estimate as a line item adjustment for the designated lines.
-The spreadsheet calculations should be retained with the contract documentation.
+The manually calculated fuel adjustment should then be added to the estimate as a CO Item Adjustments for the designated lines.
+The spreadsheet calculations should be retained in eProjects as documentation.

-Payment for work should be made in the pay period in which the work was performed in order for SM to calculate the fuel adjustment accurately.
-If payment for work is submitted via SM in a time period other than when the work was performed, a manual fuel adjustment will be necessary.
+Payment for work should be made in the pay period (or at least a pay period in the same month) in which the work was performed in order for AWP to calculate the fuel adjustment accurately.
+If payment for work is submitted via AWP in a time period other than the month in which the work was performed, a manual fuel adjustment will be necessary.
 When this happens, the fuel price adjustment must be calculated for the correct estimate period and a contract adjustment must be made to correct for the difference in the index for the two estimate periods.
 Calculations should be retained with the contract documentation.